marvic2409/Proton/Action Plan.md

 something akin to what has been done for JS must be done for python too.

 It's about 13 hours since me last touching this project, and it seems that I don't have to check the whole python object attribute thing.
-If consistant abstraction is implimented so that class attributes aren't directly referenced at any point (i.e. they are only manipulated via class methods), nothing like what has been done for JS will be required, else yes. cefpython documentation clearly states that though objects can be 'bound' to instances of cefpython's
+If consistent abstraction is implemented so that class attributes aren't directly referenced at any point (i.e. they are only manipulated via class methods), nothing like what has been done for JS will be required, else yes. cefpython documentation clearly states that though objects can be 'bound' to instances of cefpython's